dimitri-edel/dte-workout-app/README.md

         if exercise.owner != request.user:
             # Relay the error message to the user
             messages.add_message(
-                request, messages.ERROR, "This exercise connot be deleted because \
+                request, messages.ERROR, "This exercise con not be deleted because \
                 you are not the owner!")
             return HttpResponseRedirect(reverse("exercise_list"))